102-128 East Eighth Avenue & 721 Cumberland Street

 How are the parties going to address the increased traffic in an already overly congested area.
 Especially now with a bike lane on 6th taking away a vehicle lane in a high traffic corridor.

-happynewwestie asked about 1 year ago
+happynewwestie asked over 1 year ago

 Thank you for your feedback and question.
 This townhouse development application included a privately commissioned small-scale transportation review, which has been provided to Transportation Division staff for review.
 General findings show that the proposed development would generate an estimated increase of approximately one additional vehicle trip every three minutes on average during the peak hours compared to existing conditions.